codeforamerica/document-transfer-service/doc/api.md

 Interacting with the Document Transfer Service is done through a RESTful API.
 All requests and responses should be in JSON format, unless otherwise indicated.

+See the [authentication] documentation for information on how to authenticate.

 Full API documentation can be found in the [OpenAPI specification][spec].

 ## GET /health